 The aircraft in the collection are associated with the Boscombe Down military flight testing centre.
 They consist of restored and replica planes and cockpits; each one has an information board next to it detailing its history.

 There are 18 cockpits from a variety of aircraft, including a Harrier, Tornado and Sea Hawk.
 The absolute best thing about this museum is that you are encouraged to sit in all of them, flick the switches and generally pretend you’re flying a fighter jet.
 This applies to the adults as much as the children!
-Staff are on hand to point out what all the controls are for and are incredibly knowledgable about the planes.
+Staff are on hand to point out what all the controls are for and are incredibly knowledgeable about the planes.

 At the age of 12 I thought my daughter was well past the age of dressing up.
 How wrong I was.
 She jumped at the chance of wearing a pilot’s jump suit and helmet throughout the visit.
 My son wasn’t fussed about dressing up but they both enjoyed ‘flying’ the BAC1-11.